abhaysingh1122/n8n-workflows/Whatsapp_based_chat_bot/README.md

 ## Prerequisites 🛠️
 To use this workflow, you will need:

-An active n8n instance (either self-hosted or cloud). ☁️
+- An active n8n instance (either self-hosted or cloud). ☁️

-A WhatsApp Business Account with access to the WhatsApp Business Cloud API. 📱
+- A WhatsApp Business Account with access to the WhatsApp Business Cloud API. 📱

-An OpenAI API Key. 🔑
+- An OpenAI API Key. 🔑 You can visit [Open AI](https://platform.openai.com/docs/overview) for API keys.

-Setup Instructions 🚀
+## Setup Instructions 🚀
 Import the n8n Workflow:

-Open your n8n instance and create a new workflow.
+- Open your n8n instance and create a new workflow.

-Click on the "Import from File" option and upload the JSON file from this repository. 📁
+- Click on the "Import from File" option and upload the JSON file from this repository. 📁

-Configure Credentials:
+- Configure Credentials:

-WhatsApp Trigger: Set up your WhatsApp Business Cloud API credentials and configure the webhook URL in your Meta for Developers dashboard. 🔗
+- WhatsApp Trigger: Set up your WhatsApp Business Cloud API credentials and configure the webhook URL in your Meta for Developers dashboard. 🔗

-OpenAI Chat Model: Provide your OpenAI API Key by creating a new credential. 📝
+- OpenAI Chat Model: Provide your OpenAI API Key by creating a new credential. 📝

-WhatsApp Business Cloud: Enter your Phone Number ID and create a new credential for your WhatsApp Business Cloud access token. 📞
+- WhatsApp Business Cloud: Enter your Phone Number ID and create a new credential for your WhatsApp Business Cloud access token. 📞

-Activate the Workflow: After configuring all the nodes and credentials, save the workflow and activate it to start listening for messages. ▶️
+- Activate the Workflow: After configuring all the nodes and credentials, save the workflow and activate it to start listening for messages. ▶️

-How it Works 🤔
+## How it Works 🤔
-A message from a user triggers the WhatsApp Trigger node.
+1. A message from a user triggers the WhatsApp Trigger node.

-The message content and user's phone number are passed to the AI Agent node. ➡️
+2. The message content and user's phone number are passed to the AI Agent node. ➡️

-The AI Agent uses the OpenAI Chat Model to process the message and generate a response. ✨
+3. The AI Agent uses the OpenAI Chat Model to process the message and generate a response. ✨

-The Simple Memory node maintains the conversation context for a better user experience. 💾
+4. The Simple Memory node maintains the conversation context for a better user experience. 💾

-Finally, the WhatsApp Business Cloud node sends the AI-generated response back to the user. 📤
+5. Finally, the WhatsApp Business Cloud node sends the AI-generated response back to the user. 📤
+---

-Workflow Visualization 🖼️
+## Workflow Visualization 🖼️
 The workflow is structured as follows: